The Short Game

 The Short Game is a 2013 documentary film about 7- and 8-year-old golfers.
 Produced by Justin Timberlake and Jessica Biel and directed by Josh Greenbaum, it presents eight entrants in the 2012 U.S. Kids Golf World Championship.
 The film premiered in 10 cities on September 20, 2013.

 Plot

 Beginning 6 months before the 2012 World Championships, the movie visits each of the eight subjects at their homes, some of which are as far away as Paris, Manila, Johannesburg, and Shenzhen, China to meet the kids and their parents.
 Once the subjects are introduced we observe the various trials and tribulations of the competition.
 The subjects of the movie are evenly split between children from the United States and other countries with five boys and three girls, including Allan Kournikova (half-brother of Anna), Sky Sudberry, and Augustin Valery (great-grandson of French poet Paul Valéry).
-Kournikova went on to win the boys division of this event for his age group.
+Kournikova went on to win the boy's division of this event for his age group.

 The film also includes interviews with golfing legends Jack Nicklaus, Gary Player, Chi-Chi Rodríguez, and Annika Sörenstam.